SCS Fall 2020 Services

 The majority of projects taken on by the SCS are what we call short-term consultations.
 As the name suggests, such projects are intended to be fairly focused, with a total duration of no more than 15 student hours worth of work.
 An initial intake meeting will be held in the SCS consulting room in the Philip E. Austin Building and additional meetings, as needed, will be arranged at the mutual convenience of the client and the consultants.

-At any time during this process if both parties mutually agree that the current agreement is suboptimal in addressing the client needs, we leave open the possibility of holding additional discussions to alter the above proposal.
+At any time during this process, if both parties mutually agree that the current agreement is suboptimal in addressing the client needs, we leave open the possibility of holding additional discussions to alter the project scope.
 Consultations anticipated to require substantially more than roughly 15 hours of work may be recommended for collaborative consulting.
 Evaluation of such recommendations typically will include a discussion of co-authorship on resulting end-products.
-At the same time, payment for services will be expected as per our hourly rates.

 Although our consultants can help with correctly formatting data, we highly recommend that clients attempt to have their data appropriately formatted prior to submission to our service.
 More information about formatting data and using OpenRefine to clean up data.
 Examples of wide and long data formats (we recommend one of these be used for submission).